cms-btv-pog/BTVNanoCommissioning/README.md

-# BTVNanoCommissioning
+# coffea-hgg
 Repository for Commissioning studies in the BTV POG based on (custom) nanoAOD samples

 ## Structure
-Example worfkflow for ttbar is included.
+Example worfkflow for drell-yan studies is included.

 Each workflow can be a separate "processor" file, creating the mapping from NanoAOD to the histograms we need.
 Workflow processors can be passed to the `runner.py` script